Blog

 Aside from enhancing immunity and reducing the risk for contracting various infections, consistent exercise is known to reduce the severity of infections and other diseases:

 More Tolerable Symptoms.
 A few studies highlight that those who participate in regular moderate exercise experience less intense symptoms due to disease or infections.
 Exercising serves to regulate the immune system and metabolism, thereby helping to reduce pain perception and inflammation (associated with symptoms severity).
-Concerning COVID-19, exercise may be able to reduce the risk for lung damage induced by SARS-COV2 as a result of regulating the angiotensin II pathway and lowering blood pressure[12].
+Concerning COVID-19, exercise may be able to reduce the risk of lung damage induced by SARS-COV2 through regulating the angiotensin II pathway and lowering blood pressure[12].

 Less Time Sick.
 Compared to those who lead a sedentary lifestyle, those who exercise frequently spend an average of 40-50% less time ill when suffering from a respiratory infection.
 This result greatly outcompetes any medications and supplements one could take to treat or protect against infectious symptoms.